 First, two BPSK points are modulated as ,

-Second, two BPSK points are converted to two QPSK points by multiplication on mapping matrix as follows:
+Second, two BPSK points are converted to two QPSK points by multiplication on mapping matrix as follows: ,

 where index P(k) is defined in the range NSD/2 to NSD – 1, as described in 29.6.9.3.9.
 The qth modulated data block of the iSSth spatial stream is mapped to NSD data subcarriers of the qth OFDM symbol of the iSSth spatial stream.